Translations of French documents coming soon!

 At its height in the middle of the eighteenth century, the French empire stretched from Illinois to the coast of Africa.
-Iconic American cities such as New Orleans, Saint Louis, and Chicago grew out of its networks of trade and communication, along with Montreal, Quebec, and Port-of-Prince.
+Iconic American cities such as New Orleans, Saint Louis, and Chicago grew out of its networks of trade and communication, along with Montreal, Quebec, and Port-au-Prince.
 Its missionaries, colonists, merchants, and soldiers explored the Mississippi, traded across the Atlantic, and made alliances with American Indian and African powers.
-They also wiped out entire communities, and kept millions of people in slavery.
+They also wiped out entire communities and kept millions of people in slavery.
 The following collection of documents survey the many parts of the world swept up in French imperialism during the early modern period (1500–1800), and the many ways the French empire influenced their histories.

 - What were the motivations behind France’s presence in different parts of the world?
 How did French motives change from place to place, and over time?

 - How did French colonists see native peoples in North America, the Caribbean, and Africa?
 How did these peoples interact with the French?